quirky14-dev/HiveSync/phases/Phase_E_Desktop_Client.md

 >
 > Replit MUST NOT create or modify any `/desktop/` files during Phase E.

+> **Design System Compliance:**
+> All UI layout, components, colors, typography, spacing, and interaction patterns in this document MUST follow the official HiveSync Design System (`design_system.md`).
+> No alternate color palettes, spacing systems, or component variations may be used unless explicitly documented as an override in the design system.
+> This requirement applies to desktop, mobile, tablet, web, admin panel, and IDE plugin surfaces.

 ---

 ## E.1.
 Inputs for This Phase